Home Australian Women

-Jillian Skinner, a Liberal Party member, has been a well known and active Member of Parliament for more than a decade.
+Jillian Skinner, a Liberal Party member, has been a well known and active Member of Parliament for more than twenty years..
 However in her first two attempts to enter parliament via the New South Wales Legislative Assembly seat of North Shore (1984 and 1988) were unsuccessful.
 Jillian’s luck finally changed in 1994 when she won the seat at the by-election.
-She was re-elected to the seat in 1995, 1999 and 2003.
+She was re-elected to the seat in 1995, 1999, 2003, 2007, 2011 and 2015.
 Throughout this time Jillian has held the following appointments:

 Shadow Minister for Youth Affairs, 1995-1999, 2002-2003.